tehfaaaaa1/wdu-sis/README.md

 - My brain

 ## Changelog
+### 13 Sep 2024
+- Cleaning up pages in SubmissionSurveys (few bugs left)
+- Updated ReportSurvey to match recent changes (pages)
+- Bug fix & Updated UI in many pages/views

+### 12 Sep 2024
+- Added pages in SubmissionSurveys (WIP)
+- Added dropdown for logic and delete in AddQuestions

 ### 11 Sep 2024
 - Finally fixed edit client unable to update images (so long partner)
 - Logic in AddQuestion to check for duplicate question choice in a question
-- Selecting client in CRUD User changed to use dropdown instead
+- Changed selecting client in CRUD User from radios to use dropdown instead

 ### 10 Sep 2024
 - No survey edits permitted when it is published